DSLFoundry/mps-richtext-glossaries/README.md

 ![An example requirement using glossary terms](images/example_requirement.png "An example requirement using glossary terms")

 The current version works on MPS 2021.1 with a corresponding mbeddr.

+# building
+This project uses the com.specificlanguages.mps build plugin.
+Run gradlew setup to download all dependencies and gradlew build to execute the build.